entrepreneur-club/eec_loco_engine/README.md

   password: abc123
 ```

-Then, use `wagon push local --force` from your wagon location to push for the first time.
+Then, use `wagon push local --force --data` from your wagon location to push for the first time.

 ## Reset site
 You can execute